 - Managers and employees call each other to make sure everyone is safe, and workers are mobilized to support affected restaurants.
 If their store is closed, workers are shifted to neighboring locations.

 - Hotel rooms are secured near restaurants to temporarily house any staff affected and to ensure they have a place to stay if their home is damaged or they can’t make it home due to unsafe conditions.

-- Status of the recovery efforts are continuously monitored at HQ (traffic, weather, news) as well as the status of supplies, staffing levels, and infrastructure, such as power.
+- Status of the recovery efforts is continuously monitored at HQ (traffic, weather, news) as well as the status of supplies, staffing levels, and infrastructure, such as power.